2dareis2do/ticker-type-text/README.md

 ## About

 This is a jQuery Plugin designed to mimick a typewriter or news ticker.
-I looked at for one but did not find one that did quite what I wanted so decided to create this one.
+I looked for one but did not find one that did quite what I wanted so decided to create this one.

 ## Requirements

 This has been tested to work with jQuery 2.1.3. or later.
-Not sure but should work with previous versions.
+Not sure but should also work with earlier versions.

 ## Use